 2. Beats on the streets

-Fado is this kind of sad, traditional Portuguese music and the guide books all say head to one of these traditional music establishments if you can – but if you’re going at this time of year, you don’t need to as it’s blaring from the sound systems instead, along with a mixture of Brazilian musical treats and Latin reggaeton hits, all for the purpose of encouraging people to dance.
-There are also live bands scattered round the festival, my favourites being an old man band who seemed to really like singing Rod Stewart songs.
+Fado is this kind of sad, traditional Portuguese music and the guide books all say head to a fado show – but if you’re going at this time of year, you really don’t need to as it’s blaring from the sound systems, along with a mixture of Brazilian musical treats and Latin reggaeton hits.
+There are also live bands scattered round the festival, my favourites were a band of elderly men who seemed to really like singing Rod Stewart songs.